 Kabbage vs OnDeck: Mobile Apps

 Small business owners are busy and not always behind a desk.
-This is why it’s essential in today’s business world for financing to be available on mobile devices.
+Therefore, it’s essential in today’s business world for financing to be available on mobile devices.
 Kabbage and OnDeck each have a mobile app that is easy to use and will help you stay up to date with any outstanding loans you have.

 OnDeck’s Mobile App